 Instead of emailing or texting back and forth to schedule appointments, free consults, or coaching sessions, use Calendly to set your schedule and allow your clients to book appointments with you.
 I can’t tell you how much easier this app has made my life.

 It’s super easy to use and my clients seem to love it, too!
+It’s truly one of the best tools designed to make scheduling a snap.

 All you have to do is setup your days/times that you’re available for appointments and share your link!
 People will get confirmation emails when they schedule, automatic reminder emails before their appointments (you can send as many as you’d like, when you’d like), and they can even reschedule or cancel their appointment without ever having to go through you.